Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Convergence of the Learning Algorithm and Near Optimality of the Learned Policies

 Furthermore, for small $h$, we have that

 for some $C<\infty$. \end{theorem}

 We now present results for the asymptotic case.

-The first one states that if we first increase the quantization rate and thus if the quantization error goes to 0, then if we take the sampling interval to 0; the error bound goes to 0. \begin{corollary} Under Assumption \ref{diff_assmp},
+The first one states that if we first increase the quantization rate of the spaces and thus if the quantization error goes to 0, then if we take the sampling interval of the time to 0; the error bound goes to 0. \begin{corollary} Under Assumption \ref{diff_assmp},

 \end{corollary}

 We now define the quantization rate and the quantization error as a function of $h$ and denote them by $L_\mathds{X}(h),L_\mathds{U}(h)$: \begin{corollary} Under Assumption \ref{diff_assmp},